isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/RGL Inbound Traveller Checklist.md

 ☐ <i><b>A) Apply for Entry Approval</b></i>

 All RGL travellers <b>must</b> be sponsored by a Singapore-based company or Singapore Government agency for entry.
 Entry applications must be submitted by the sponsor between 2 to 5 weeks before the traveller’s intended week of entry; applications submitted less than 8 days from the intended date of entry will not be accepted.
 Successful applicants will receive an alert via email.
-Thereafter, they must submit a 14-day controlled itinerary, which the traveller will adhere for the duration of their stay in Singapore. <b>For the applicable RGL conditions, <a href="#conditions">click here</a>.
+Thereafter, they must submit a 14-day controlled itinerary, which the traveller will adhere for the duration of their stay in Singapore. <b>For the applicable RGL conditions, <a href="/rgl/overview#conditions">click here</a>.
 To apply, <a href="https://go.gov.sg/vtl-portal" target="_blank">click here</a></b>.

 <div id="1B"></div>